angely-dev/freeradius-api/README.md

 ---

 _Doc is about to be updated!
-Some sections may be obselete.
+Some sections may be obsolete.
 I made recent changes (namely `PATCH` endpoints and services layer) which I have to document._

 ---